WHAT ARE FIX-ITS & REPAIR FAIRS?

 Donations and tips are welcome: this helps us purchase a variety of commonly needed parts for repairing the most frequently seen items.

-Repair Café Yakima‘s mission is to create a more sustainable Yakima by promoting the culture of repair in partnership with Yakima Maker Space.
+Repair Café Yakima‘s mission is to create a more sustainable Yakima by promoting the culture of repair in the Yakima Valley through their partnership with Yakima Maker Space.

 A project of Sustainable Capitol Hill and run out of their Tool Library, you’ll also find workshops on everything from sewing basics to fixing your cell phone screen.
 Learn more!